Justin-Bento/portfolio-site/src/content/projects/project-5.md

 ## Project Overview:

 Believe Support Services is a company that helps individuals with complex needs live independent, supported, and fulfilling lives.
-This website design and development project showcases my final concept.
-While the design was well-received, it was never implemented due to a combination of factors, the organization used Wix, and I was working as a custom developer.
+During my time as a computer technitian.
+My job was to assist the business side of the company by troubleshooting common essors.
+An opertunity arose where I would build them a custom website While the design was well-received, it was never implemented due to a combination of factors, the organization used Wix.

 ## Project Details